aurimasmb/carbonoffsets/Offset Markets/offsetmarkets.md

 * Trees For Life is selling VCU's registered on Markit for AUD 12 / tonne. - https://www.treesforlife.org.au/shop/item/1-verified-carbon-units
 * First Carbon Credits Corporation sells credits under FCCC? which apparently follows VCS, Gold Standard, or CDM. claim to provide registration numbers but still a bit sketch.
 Also selling at CAD 15 ~=  USD 11.50, which is a tad high. http://shop.firstcarboncredits.com/category-s/1822.htm
+* CarbonNeutral.au is selling VCU's in bulk to businesses.
+Could we contact them to see if they would sell to us as individuals? https://carbonneutral.com.au/verified-carbon-units/